Alex-Huleatt/wolfssl-examples/psk/tutorial-tcp-psk.md

 	>PSK-AES128-CBC-SHA256 creates the cipher list of having pre shared keys with advanced encryption security using 128 bit key
 	>with cipher block chaining using secure hash algorithm.

 3. Add the my_psk_server_cb function as follows.
-This is a function needed that is passed in as an argument to the CyaSSL callback.
+This is a function needed that is passed in as an argument to the wolfSSL callback.

 ```
     static inline unsigned int my_psk_client_cb(WOLFSSL* ssl, char* identity, unsigned